Novartis/torchsurv/README.md

 `TorchSurv` is a Python package that serves as a companion tool to perform deep survival modeling within the `PyTorch` environment.
 Unlike existing libraries that impose specific parametric forms on users, `TorchSurv` enables the use of custom `PyTorch`-based deep survival models.
 With its lightweight design, minimal input requirements, full `PyTorch` backend, and freedom from restrictive survival model parameterizations, `TorchSurv` facilitates efficient survival model implementation, particularly beneficial for high-dimensional input data scenarios.

+If you find this repository useful, please consider giving a star! ⭐

 ## TL;DR

 Our idea is to **keep things simple**.
 You are free to use any model architecture you want!
 Our code has 100% PyTorch backend and behaves like any other functions (losses or metrics) you may be familiar with.